-Three types of content indicators must be assigned: (1) categories and subject descriptors, (2) general terms, (3) keywords and phrases.
-The first two items are selected from the Computing Reviews Classification Scheme published in the January 1991 issue of Computing Reviews.
+Three types of content indicators must be assigned: (1) categories and subject descriptors, (2) keywords and phrases.
+The first two items are selected from the ACM 2012 Computing Reviews Classification Scheme .
 Select as many of these as may be applicable.

-In order to ensure timely review and facilitate electronic publication, manuscripts must be submitted as PDF or PostScript files on the web at
+In order to ensure timely review and facilitate electronic publication, manuscripts must be submitted as a PDF file at:

 Please note, if you don't have an account at ACM Manuscript Central you will need to create an account before you can log in and submit to JETC.

-Submitted papers are evaluated by anonymous referees for originality, relevance, and presentation.
-The author will be notified of the name of an associate editor (AE) who will be responsible for the processing of the manuscript.
-If the AE requests any revisions, the author need to revise the manuscript to incorporate the reviewers' comments and/or suggestions and resubmit the revised version within the specified deadline.
+Submitted papers are evaluated by referees for originality, relevance, and presentation.
+If the AE requests any revisions, the authors need to revise the manuscript to incorporate the reviewers' comments and/or suggestions and resubmit the revised version within the specified deadline.
 Failure to submit before the deadline will result in the elimination of the manuscript from the review list.
 In case of emergency that prevents the author from meeting the deadline, the author can request an extension from the journal administrator, Gita Delsing, at firstname.lastname@example.org

 According to the ACM copyright policy it is the author's responsibility to secure permissions from the copyright holders for any third-party material he/she reuses in an article (http://www.acm.org/publications/policies/copyright_policy Section 2.1).
 The publishers we have dealt with also require their authors to seek permission for any third-party content, therefore, please contact the publishers you have listed and ask for their permission.
-The following document gives specifics regarding the use and acknowledgment of third-party material in ACM publications. http://www.acm.org/publications/third-party-material It is printed below for your convenience.
+The following document gives specifics regarding the use and acknowledgment of third-party material in ACM publications: http://www.acm.org/publications/third-party-material.

 A copyedited version of the manuscript will be sent to the authors for proofreading.
 The authors should note that post-copyediting changes to a final manuscript must be kept to a minimum and only be done when absolutely necessary in order to correct errors introduced by copyediting or fix grammatical/typographical errors that had previously gone unnoticed.
 No changes to the title or author list of the paper are permitted at this stage.